 In January 1969, two quarterbacks played against each other in Super Bowl III.
 Johnny Unitas and Joe Namath were both superstars.
 They were both from western Pennsylvania, but they came from different cultural universes.
 Unitas was reticent, workmanlike and deliberately unglamorous.
 Namath was flashy and a playboy.
 He turned himself into a marketing brand and...

 - Conservatives need to accept supporters of gay marriage into the fold | S.E.
 Cupp column

-- The sun is rising on solar panels, and there’s no fighting it | Froma Harrop / Syndicated columnist
+- Often there’s no sensible middle in politics | Froma Harrop / Syndicated columnist

-- Starbucks and race: Starting a conversation | Letter to the editor
+- Loaded with lead series shows a disregard for safety | Letter to the editor

 “Whether it’s ideology or political expediency that keeps Republicans dancing around the elephant in the room, party time is over.”